-We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Fiber.
-Again you can find a full nutrition breakdown for all foods containing fiber which can be scaled for different servings and quantities, from the complete list of foods high in Fiber.
+Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing Fiber which can be scaled for different servings and quantities.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in Fiber.